Predictions for Meeting Room Technology in 2020

 Modern meeting room technology helps solve many of the issues meeting leaders regularly face, whether it’s easily finding a meeting room, launching the technology and enabling better employee engagement.
 It powers innovative, data-driven solutions that transform meeting spaces into productive collaboration centers.

-At RoomReady, we offer solutions designed to address every angle of your meeting room – from improving room scheduling procedures with the Connect, to simplifying meeting launches with the Go and tracking meeting engagement data with the View.
+At RoomReady, we offer audio visual solutions designed to address every angle of your meeting room – from improving room scheduling procedures with the Connect, to simplifying meeting launches with the Go and tracking meeting engagement data with the View.